Oktoberfest - ein Fest der Landeshauptstadt München

-The ecumenical church service at the Oktoberfest is aimed at festival workers — but Wiesn visitors are also invited to pray for a peaceful Wiesn together.
+The ecumenical church service at the Oktoberfest at September 26, at 9:30 am in the Marstall tent is aimed at festival workers — but visitors are also invited to pray for a peaceful Oktoberfest together.

 • Time: 9:30 am